Religion in Peru: Orthodoxy

 As of 2021, the Peruvian capital Lima was home to two Eastern Orthodox churches: one Greek and one Serbian.
 The Orthodox presence in Lima - which numbered roughly 350 in 2011 - is composed mostly of immigrants, but does include some Peruvian converts.

 The Church of Jesus Christ of Latter-day Saints

 The Church of Jesus Christ of Latter-day Saints claimed in 2022 slightly less than 620,000 members in Peru.
 However, the 2017 census found slightly under 114,000 people 12 or older who claimed to be members.
 Also, in 2022, Peru had 666 wards (large congregation) and 114 branches (small congregation) split among 112 stakes.

-There are currently three LDS temples in Peru, one located in La Molina, Lima, another in Trujillo, and a third temple in Arequipa.
-At the April 3, 2016 General Conference of the LDS church, it was announced that a fourth temple would be built in Los Olivos, Lima.
-This second temple in Lima will make the city one of the few in the world with two temples.
+There are currently four LDS temples in Peru, one located in La Molina, Lima, another in Trujillo, and a third temple in Arequipa.
+The fourth temple, built in Los Olivos, Lima, was dedicated January 14, 2024, making Lima one of the few cities in the world with two temples.